TetianaKlymchuk/Udemy-CWD-Projects/README.md

 ## Project 5: Company Website

-In this Project he front page of a company website which offers web development services has been created.
+In this Project the front page of a company website which offers web development services has been created.

 ![screenshot at nov 28 22-17-33](https://user-images.githubusercontent.com/28005338/49183820-28b18c80-f35e-11e8-8a18-fa1f9f4dab3b.png)